-Save the current track: From the Navigation X-PressTM menu, select Save Current Track and press the RIGHT Cursor key.
+Save the current track: From the Navigation X-PressTM Menu, select Save Current Track and press the RIGHT Cursor key.
 The track will remain on the display, but will change from black to gray.
 To remove the track completely from the display, see Edit, Delete or Hide Saved Tracks.

 NOTE: When you save a track, a name is automatically assigned.
-The track name consists of a date/time stamp, but can be re-named later (see Edit a Saved Track).
+The track name consists of a date/time stamp, but can be re-named later (see Edit, Delete, or Hide Saved Tracks).

-Clear the current track: From the Navigation X-PressTM menu, select Clear Current Track and press the RIGHT Cursor key.
+Clear the current track: From the Navigation X-PressTM Menu, select Clear Current Track and press the RIGHT Cursor key.
 The track will be removed from the display and discarded.